alinchis/patj-manager/manager/README.md

 # patj-manager
-A modular tool for managing and delivering PATJ data.
+Docker-compose to start the multi-container application for managing and delivering PATJ data.